deNBI/simpleVMWebGateway/README.md

 An internal Swagger documentation is available internally in the FORC Service by accessing following URL via browser: `http://localhost:5000/`.

+A non-interactive Documentation is also available [here](https://app.swaggerhub.com/apis-docs/awalende/flask-open_resty_configurator_forc/0.1a).

 ### Ansible Role
-An ansible role for setting up a whole FORC environment will follow soon...
+An ansible role is included in this repo [here](ansible/).